chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 <div class='text'>

-The dirt road changed names three times and dropped up and drown the ridge, but stayed mostly parallel to Highway 1.
-This would be a fun way to skip 9 miles of highway if you were heading up the coast and had an extra few hours.
+The name of the road changed three times and it dropped up and drown the ridge, but we stayed mostly parallel to Highway 1.
+This would be a fun way to skip 9 miles of highway if you were heading up the coast and had a lot of time to kill.

 </div>